Beef Can Save the Planet

 When it comes to nutrient deficiencies here in the US, the most common are iron, vitamin D, and B vitamins.
 And guess what?
 Beef is an incredible source of many of these nutrients.
 The nutrients in meat are also far more bioavailable (easy to use) for your body compared with those found in plant foods.
 And beef is also a great, bioavailable source of protein and other crucial nutrients like zinc, omega-3 fatty acids, and CLA (conjugated linoleic acid).

-- Supporting connective tissues (skin, intestines, uterus, lungs, vascular), skin firmness/elasticity, cardiovascular health.
+- Supports connective tissues (skin, intestines, uterus, lungs, vascular), skin firmness/elasticity, cardiovascular health.

-- Beef is filled with collagen that’s great for skin health.
+- Rich in collagen and great for skin health.'